JuliaLang/julia/doc/manual/parallel-computing.rst

   ``connect_idents`` is a list of ``ClusterManager`` provided identifiers to workers that worker with identified by ``ident`` must connect to.

-Currently sending a message between unconnected workers results in an error.
-This behaviour, as also the functionality and interface should be considered experimental in nature and may change in future releases.
+Currently, sending a message between unconnected workers results in an error.
+This behaviour, as with the functionality and interface, should be considered experimental in nature and may change in future releases.

 Multi-threading (Experimental)
 -------------------------------
-In addition to tasks, remote calls and remote references, Julia from v0.5 will natively support multi-threading.
+In addition to tasks, remote calls, and remote references, Julia from ``v0.5`` will natively support multi-threading.
 Note that this section is experimental and the interfaces may change in the future.